JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/operations.md

 ### `mask` - `GBArray`:

 The `mask` keyword argument determines whether each index from the result of an operation appears in the output.
-The mask may be structural, where the presence of a value indicates the mask is `true`, or valued where the value of the mask indicates its truth value.
+The mask may be structural, where the presence of a value indicates the mask is `true`, or valued where the value of the mask indicates its truth value. `mask = SuiteSparseGraphBLAS.Structural(A)` will use a structural mask.

-The mask may also be complemented.
-These options are controlled by the `desc` argument.
+The mask may also be complemented. `mask = SuiteSparseGraphBLAS.Complement(A)` or `mask = ~A` will complement a mask.
+These two options may be combined, for example `mask = ~SuiteSparseGraphBLAS.Structural(A)`.

 ## Operation Documentation